buldi/Ceedling/docs/CeedlingPacket.md

 documentation section).

-The example command line above will produce the following logging output if verbosity is increased beyond the default.
+The example command line above will produce the following logging output when verbosity is increased beyond the default.

 ```
 🚧 Loaded project configuration from command line argument using base.yml